 The constitution and law provide for workers to form and join independent trade unions.
 The law does not provide for collective bargaining or the right to strike.
 Alternate dispute resolution mechanisms such as mediation and arbitration exist.
-The law does not prohibit antiunion discrimination.
-No laws require the reinstatement of workers fired for union activity.
+The law neither prohibits antiunion discrimination nor requires the reinstatement of workers fired for union activity.

-The government effectively enforced the law; however, unions continued to criticize the lack of laws effectively protecting workers.
-Administrative and judicial procedures were not subject to lengthy delays and appeals.
+The government effectively enforced the law; however, the county's main union Unio Sindical d'Andorra (USDA) continued to denounce the lack of laws effectively protecting workers.